inca/cx-site/src/main/webapp/pages/orm.md

 Relation nodes are represented by the `RelationNode` class, they are created by calling the `AS` method of [`Relation`](#relation):

-    lang:scala
-    val co = Country AS "co"
+    val co = Country AS "co"                                       {.scala}
     // fetch all countries
     SELECT (co.*) FROM (co) list

 A handy `map` method can be used to make code a bit clearer:

-    lang:scala
-    // fetch all countries
+    // fetch all countries                                         {.scala}
     SELECT (co.*) FROM (co) list

-Relation nodes can be organized into *query trees* using [joins](#join).
+Relation nodes can be organized into _query trees_ using [joins](#join).

 ## Projections   {#projection}

-*Projection* reflects the type of data returned by query.
+_Projection_ reflects the type of data returned by query.
 Generally, it consists of expression which can be understood in the `SELECT` clause of database and a logic to translate the corresponding part of result set into specific type.

 Projections are represented by the `Projection[T]` trait, where `T` denotes to the type of objects which should be read from result set.
-Projections which only read from single database column are refered to as *atomic projections*, they are subclassed from the `AtomicProjection` trait.
+Projections which only read from single database column are refered to as _atomic projections_, they are subclassed from the `AtomicProjection` trait.
-Projections which span across multiple database columns are refered to as *composite projections*, they are subclassed from the `CompositeProjection` trait and consist of one or more `subProjections`.
+Projections which span across multiple database columns are refered to as _composite projections_, they are subclassed from the `CompositeProjection` trait and consist of one or more `subProjections`.